Lexicon-LTU-2025/lecture-DOM-manipulation-intro/README.md

 before the given element on the same level in the DOM tree.
 If none exisist, then null will be returned.

 ### closest ( selector ) => HTMLElement | null

+Returns the nearest ancestor that matches the given selector.
+The search starts with the element itself, from where the closest-method was invoked.

 [Back to Top](#javascript-dom-manipulation)